laravel/docs/passport.md

 <a name="requesting-password-grant-tokens"></a>
 ### Requesting Tokens

-Once you have created a password grant client, you may request an access token by issuing a `POST` request to the `/oauth/token` route with the user's email address and password.
+Once you have enabled the grant and have created a password grant client, you may request an access token by issuing a `POST` request to the `/oauth/token` route with the user's email address and password.
 Remember, this route is already registered by Passport so there is no need to define it manually.
 If the request is successful, you will receive an `access_token` and `refresh_token` in the JSON response from the server:

     use Illuminate\Support\Facades\Http;